tripal/tripal_doc/docs/site_building/example_genomic/genomes_and_genes.rst

 Now, enter the following values in the fields on the web form:

 .. csv-table::
+  :widths: 20,50
   :header: "Field Name", "Value"

-  "FASTA file", "Upload the file named Citrus_sinensis-scaffold00001.fasta" "Analysis", "Whole Genome Assembly and Annotation of Citrus sinensis" "Organism", "Citrus sinensis (Sweet orange)" "Sequence type", "supercontig (scaffold is an alias for supercontig in the sequence ontology)"
+  "FASTA file", "Upload the file named *Citrus_sinensis-scaffold00001.fasta*" "Analysis", "Whole Genome Assembly and Annotation of Citrus sinensis" "Organism", "Citrus sinensis (Sweet orange)" "Sequence type", "supercontig (scaffold is an alias for supercontig in the sequence ontology)"